 The aim of the programmes is to promote social cohesion while respecting difference by promoting participants’ Integrative Complexity (IC) – the ability to see value in differing viewpoints around a given issue, and to perceive a wider framework that can make sense of difference.
 The first of these courses to be rolled out, Being Muslim Being British (BMBB) designed with Liht, serves as a primary prevention to build resilience in Muslim youth against the pull of radical groups and radical discourse that has been so prevalent online.
 The team has thoroughly tested twenty five BMBB programmes around the country, as well as in Kenya, Scotland, and now Finland.
 The team is also working to develop ‘all extremisms’ prevention programmes with Ealing Borough Council in London schools, and in other parts of the world.

-“Our courses don’t so much ‘engineer’ a change as to remove obstacles to young people being able to think about the social world according to a wider array of their own values.
-By creating a safe context with the needed resources, the obstacles disappear and people are free to think for themselves.”
+“These courses don’t so much ‘engineer’ a change as remove obstacles to young people being able to think about the social world according to a wider array of their own values.
+By creating a safe context with the necessary resources, the obstacles disappear and people are free to think for themselves,” says Savage.

-“BMBB is about enabling young people to flourish.
-We present a dilemma and give them the resources to try out various solutions for themselves – we never steer them toward a certain solution,” says Dr Savage.
+“Our courses are about enabling young people to flourish.
+We present a dilemma and give them the resources to try out various solutions for themselves – we never steer them toward a particular solution.”